genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 ...
 ```

-### Edit the event handler to add an integrated state machine
+### Edit the Event Handler to add an integrated state machine

-Let's edit the event handler to add an integrated state machine.
+Let's edit the Event Handler to add an integrated state machine.
 First, in the **positions-app-tutorial-eventhandler.kts** file, declare a variable to be visible to all events by injecting the class `TradeStateMachine` that we have just created.

 ```kotlin {2}
 eventHandler {